nift-sdks/nift-flow-sdk-docs/docs/sdk/web.md

 - Users go directly to the gift selection flow (iframe)
 - Useful when you want to present the offer in your own custom UI
 - All other modal behaviors remain the same (close button, callbacks, etc.)

+### Show Close Button
+When `showClose: true` is set during initialization:
+- A close button (X) appears at the top right corner of the modal
+- The button is positioned outside the modal content area
+- Clicking the close button triggers the `onClose` callback
+- Works on both the offer screen and the SDK flow screen
+- Visible throughout the entire user flow
+- Useful when you want to give users an explicit way to dismiss the modal

 ### Theme Customization
 The modal supports theme customization: